GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 Now that web apps are [capable of reading and writing files](/file-system-access/), the next logical step is to let developers declare these very web apps as file handlers for the files their apps can create and process.
 The File Handling API allows you to do exactly this.
-After registering a text editor app as a file handler, you can right-click a `.txt` file on macOS and select "Get Info" to then instruct the OS that it should always open `.txt` files with this app as default.
+After registering a text editor app as a file handler and after installing it, you can right-click a `.txt` file on macOS and select "Get Info" to then instruct the OS that it should always open `.txt` files with this app as default.

 ### Suggested use cases for the File Handling API {: #use-cases }